Why You Should Never Attempt DIY Water Heater Installation

 A licensed technician is equipped with the right knowledge to know exactly how the space around the water heater should be ventilated so that the home and the homeowners are safe.

-This is very important so that toxic gasses like carbon monoxide are safely ventilated outside.
+This is very important so that toxic gases like carbon monoxide can be safely ventilated outside.

-The build-up of toxic gasses can cause serious health implications and too much can cause carbon monoxide poisoning which can result in death.
+The buildup of toxic gases can have serious health implications, and too much can cause carbon monoxide poisoning, which can result in death.

-When you don’t know what kind of water heater to buy, then you should not attempt to have it fixed in the first place by yourself.
+When you don’t know what kind of water heater to buy, you should not attempt to have it fixed by yourself.

-There are all kinds of water heaters to choose from and with various prices.
-Do not buy water heaters with prices that are too good to be true because 100% of the time, it’s not.
+There are all kinds of water heaters to choose from and they come at various prices.
+Do not buy water heaters with prices that are too good to be true because, 100% of the time, it’s not.

-Cheaper models will only cause you stress and expenses in the future for any broken parts or repairs, they are also as not as durable as quality water heaters who can last longer,
+Cheaper models will only cause you stress and expenses in the future for any broken parts or repairs, they are also not as durable as quality water heaters that can last longer,

 Those who want to install water heaters themselves and want to avoid soldering usually choose